-The tundra biome is believed to be the youngest of all of them in the world.
+The tundra biome is the world’s youngest biome.
 It was believed to have formed approximately 10,000 years ago.
 Approximately 20% or of the surface of the Earth falls into this category.

 You will find the tundra biome along the coastal regions of the arctic.
 The combination of polar air and arctic air masses dominate in this particular biome.
 There is a very long winter and it is cold and harsh.
 The summer is short and mild, but most experts don’t view it as a true summer season.